quru/qis/README.md

   * API support currently, user interface support to come in a future release
   * See also [the portfolios specification](./doc/v2/Portfolios.md)

+Since the release of QIS v3, the v2 code (which supports Python 2.6 and 2.7), documentation and build scripts, can be found in the [v2 branch](https://github.com/quru/qis/tree/v2.x) but will not receive any new features.

 ## Version 3

 QIS v3 is a port of QIS v2.7 to run on Python 3 only.
-It contains a few tidy-ups, slightly better performance thanks to Python 3 improvements, but otherwise no new features.
+It contains a few tidy-ups, slightly better performance thanks to improvements in Python 3, but otherwise no major new features.

 Migrating to v3 is essentially a case of installing new packages and re-installing the application, but for more information see the [upgrading guide](./doc/upgrading.md).